 While not all agents feel the same way regarding queries that come into their inbox, here are some things specific to me:

 Please don’t stress if there is a typo.
-(Multiple typos are a different story!)
+Heavens know I’m grateful for editors!
+That said, multiple typos are a different story!

-I’m not picky about how I’m addressed in the query letter, but these options are always good: Bethany, Bethany Jett, or Mrs. Jett.
+I’m not picky about how I’m addressed in the query letter, but these options are fine: Bethany, Bethany Jett, or Mrs. Jett.

-That said, here is an easy formula for writing your query letter:
+Here is a simple formula for writing your query letter:

 Querying FAQs